wecacuee/DhBaSiCoICLR2019/reviews/response-to-reviewer3.md

    algorithm uses Eq (3) + L_step as shown in the pseudo-code.
 Another difference is due to reward formulation.
 Because our rewards are independent of reaching the goal, we do not need to recompute rewards.
-We have added the description about these differences in the appendix to highlight these differences.
+We have added the description about these differences in the appendix to highlight them.

 2. We have introduced the requested citations at appropriate places in the paper.

    Since Kaelbling 1993 introduced the idea of FWRL before Dhiman et. al. 2018, we replace the attributions accordingly in the paper.
-We further add discussion points specific to their algorithm in the Related Work section.
+We further add discussion points specific to their algorithm in the Related Work and One-Step Loss section.

 Novelty and Significance
 1. The shortest path perspective is not our contribution.
 Our contribution is